Chart Color Schemes

 Templestowe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Templestowe, as per the latest Census, consisted of 77.6% houses and 22.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.1% houses and 32.9% other dwellings.
-Home ownership in Templestowe stood at 48.8%, with mortgaged dwellings at 36.7% and rented ones at 14.5%.
-The median monthly mortgage repayment was $2,700, higher than Melbourne metro's average of $2,400.
-The median weekly rent in Templestowe was $513, compared to Melbourne metro's $462.
-Nationally, Templestowe's mortgage repayments were significantly higher at $2,700 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Templestowe, as per the latest Census, was 77.6% houses and 22.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 67.1% houses and 32.9% other dwellings.
+Home ownership in Templestowe stood at 48.8%, with the rest either mortgaged (36.7%) or rented (14.5%).
+The median monthly mortgage repayment was $2,700, exceeding Melbourne metro's average of $2,400.
+The median weekly rent figure in Templestowe was $513, compared to Melbourne metro's $462.
+Nationally, Templestowe's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing